Technical Evaluation

 Data Layer

 Managed PostgreSQL with encryption at rest.
-Data residency in UK geography.
+Data residency in your chosen geography.

 Identity